drisley0302/Family-Guide-Dementia-Care/README.md

 A doctor's input can be helpful.
 Elders often place a good deal of trust in their doctors and may take their direction seriously.
 If your loved one has agreed to have an assessment of their cognitive ability, this is a step in the right direction.
 If your loved one refuses to see a medical professional, don't give up.
 Keep encouraging them.
 Reach out to their medical team with your concerns.
 Eventually, they will have a routine medical visit come up.
 If the medical personnel have been alerted to your concerns, they will find a way to work an evaluation into a routine visit.

+**Keeping the Person with Dementia Safe at Home**
+A diagnosis of dementia has been made.
+Of course, this has, most likely, been a shock to both you and your loved one.
+Now what?
+Is it possible for a person diagnosed with dementia to remain in their home?
+The answer is a resounding "yes" - at least for a while.
+Now that your loved one and concerned family or friends understand the cognitive difficulties that your loved one is facing, a decision may be made for him/her to remain in the home for as long as possible.
+With support, many people can remain in their homes.
+The following are ways to provide a safe in-home support system.
+*Neighbors* Leave a set of house keys with a trusted neighbor.
+Make sure there is access to the home, and someone can enter the home if a problem arises.
+*Phone Check-ins* Arrange for someone to call or visit your loved one daily.
+*Purchase a medical alert system*  Consider one that is wearable.
+Research the service that is the best fit for your loved one's needs.
+*Appliance safety* Consider upgrading appliances to those that have automatic shut off.
+Tea kettles, coffee makers, even stove tops can be installed with automatic shut off timers.
+Remove fuses in the oven and shut off the gas.

+Lower temperature of hot water heater.
+Minimizes the chance of accident	Some people may find the changes confusing or frustrating.
+Occupational therapists and social workers assessments from community support agencies 	Identify risk and enhance safety Emergency call system.
+Person has 24-hour access to help should a problem arise.
+Person may not be able to understand concept or use of call button.
+Daily Living	Get help with tasks such as housekeeping and meal preparation, or with personal care such as bathing.
+Someone is in the home to supervise activity and provide companionship.
+Tasks get accomplished.
+Person with disease may be reluctant or resistant to accepting help.
+Sort closets and dresser drawers to make only the necessary clothes available.
+Makes decisions about what to wear easier.
+Does not help if the person has trouble knowing when or how to dress.
+Food	Meals on Wheels.
+Delivery of hot meal once a day.
+No way to monitor if food has been eaten or stored properly.
+Congregate dining (Wheels to Meals)	Enable seniors to remain living in their own homes by encouraging them to get out and dine with other community members
+Provide toaster oven or microwave for heating food.
+Preparation is easier.
+Less concern about spoilage.
+Preparation may still be too complex.
+The person may not like the food.
+Medication 	Simplify medication routines.
+For example, use a pill dispenser.
+Have someone visit to give pills.
+Allows only a small supply of pills at once.
+Helps person take the pills on the right day and at the right time.
+Possibility for confusion about day and time.
+May not prevent person from taking extra medication, if more than one day's supply is available.
+Finances	Use bank-at-home services.
+Person does not have to leave home.
+Personalized service.
+Person may not be able to deal with finances.
+Does not protect from overpayment
+/non payment of bills, or scams.
+Make someone else, such as a substitute decision-maker, responsible for handling finances, such as writing cheques, paying bills, monitoring accounts.
+Allows person to manage finances with some independence yet provides protection.
+Direct deposit of cheques and direct payment of bills.
+This hands-free approach to banking offers fewer chances for problems.

 Checklists  (What format should these be?
 Printable pdf?
 Online?)